 Aurora studied at the Maine College of Art for two years, transferred, and finished her undergraduate at Sierra Nevada College, in Incline Village, Nevada.
 She currently paints abstracts from her studio in Western, Maine.

-Understanding abstract art is easy: all it requires is an open mind and a big imagination.
-When you look at the painting on the left, what do you see?
+Understanding abstract art is easy: all it requires is an open mind and a big imagination.!

 “With a non traditional approach to the canvas I create colorful lines, textures and washes; building up layers and then removing them, leaving an imprint, hinting to a visceral memory of what was once there.
 I want to evoke an emotional shift for the viewer, an introspective moment.
 Inspiration comes from collected ‘moments’ out in nature.
 These moments are interpreted, abstractly, through layers, lines, marks, and color. “